 2 – CORFE CASTLE

 In 1066 the Normans invaded England, crossing the English Channel from France.
 They quickly conquered the country and set about building castles to secure their new lands.
 Corfe Castle was one of the earliest built and today it stands in dilapidated glory overlooking the Dorset hills.
-It is one of the finest ruined castles and an interesting place to visit in England.

-The best views of the castle are from up West Hill – a short but steep climb up a stepped path just northwest of the town.
+Top Photography Location — The best views of the castle are from up West Hill – a short but steep climb up a stepped path just northwest of the town.
 For an even better atmospheric experience, try to get here for dawn on a particularly cold day.
 The ruins will appear to rise from a golden mist as it cascades down the hill behind it.

 Corfe Village is also worth a potter.
 Small cosy pubs and independent shops sit among attractive houses.
 The gem most worth visiting in town is Corfe Castle railway station – lovingly restored to how it looked almost 100 years ago.
-Time your visit right and take a ride on the Swanage railway steam locomotive that runs the short route from just north of Corfe to Swanage.

 3 – LULWORTH COVE

 Lulworth Cove is a beautiful circular cove surrounded by a sweeping arc of pebbles and backed by steep cliffs.
 When the tide is high it is one of the most attractive beaches in the UK.
-When its low, rock pools are revealed, bursting with all sorts of strange animals.
+When it’s low, rock pools are revealed, bursting with all sorts of strange animals.

 Just above the cove is another interesting phenomenon, the Lulworth Crumple.
-Sitting above Stair Hole cove, layers of black, grey and white rock are slowly collapsing into the sea.
-Consisting of alternating hard limestone and soft shale bands, the cliff has ‘crumpled’ because the soft shale is unable to support the force of gravity.
+Sitting above Stair Hole Cove, layers of black, grey, and white rock are slowly collapsing into the sea.

-Lulworth Cove is also an excellent starting point for a short walk to Durdle Door, one of our favourites on the Jurassic Coast.
+Lulworth Cove to Durdle Door Walk — Lulworth Cove is also an excellent starting point for a short walk to Durdle Door, one of our favourites on the Jurassic Coast.

 4 – DURDLE DOOR